 - apply the concepts of specific energy and specific force in open channel flow;

 - estimate the head-discharge relationship for common flow measuring devices.

 |4.||Steady uniform open channel flow||25.00|

 Text and materials required to be purchased or accessed

 ALL textbooks and materials available to be purchased can be sourced from USQ's Online Bookshop (unless otherwise stated). (https://bookshop.usq.edu.au/bookweb/subject.cgi?year=2013&sem=01&subject1=ENV2103)

 Please contact us for alternative purchase options from USQ Bookshop. (https://bookshop.usq.edu.au/contact/)

-Marriott, M 2009, Civil Engineering Hydraulics, 5th edn, Wiley Blackwell, Oxford.
+Marriott, M 2009, Nalluri & Featherstone's civil engineering hydraulics: essential theory with worked examples, 5th edn, Wiley Blackwell, Oxford.

 (Text is also used in the course ENV3104 Hydraulics II.)